 I inched out of Enterprise Car Rental at LAX.
 Thank the Lord for the GPS perched on the dashboard and for my colleague sitting next to me following the sultry voice’s every command on a map the size of a dining table.

-It’s about a two-hour drive north on the picturesque Highway 101.
-The GPS weaves us between the coastal road with its majestic ocean views, and further inland, where we catch glimpses of the devastating fires, before descending to sea level where Santa Barbara sprawls in front of us.
+It’s about a two-hour drive north from LA to Santa Barbara on the picturesque Highway 101.
+The GPS weaves between the coastal road with its majestic ocean views, and further inland, where we caught glimpses of the devastating fires, before descending to sea level where Santa Barbara sprawled in front of us.

 The arrival of the Franciscan monks introduced agriculture and irrigation to the local Indians who were primarily hunters, gatherers and fishermen.
 Soon the fields were full of wheat, barley, corn, beans and peas.
 Orange and olive trees were also planted and the first grapevines cultivated.
 These days vineyards stretch in an 80km radius – many were featured in the movie Sideways.

 State Street is where you’ll find the main shopping and eating area and where buildings are not allowed to be more than five stories high, and most are only two.
 Santa Barbara’s town planners have been strict about architecture and design and consequently all the shop fronts have beautiful Spanish-style facades.